loelschlaeger/fHMM/README.md

 See below for some [examples](#examples).

 ## Specifying controls
-The model is specified by defining the named list `controls`.
+A model is specified by defining the named list `controls`.
 Three parameters of `controls` are mandatory:
 - `id`: a character, identifying the model
 - `states`: a numeric vector of length 2, determining the model type and the number of states:
    - if `states = c(x,0)`, a HMM with `x` states is estimated